jerry856-ops/wrapped2025/README.md

 📊 ChatGPT Wrapped 2025

-Spotify Wrapped… but for ChatGPT users.
+Spotify Wrapped — but for ChatGPT users.

 This project is a full-screen, interactive, Spotify-Wrapped–style website that visualizes a person’s ChatGPT usage over a year using fake-but-believable data.

 No real ChatGPT data is accessed.
-This is about vibes, eras, chaos, and big numbers.
+This project is about vibes, eras, chaos, and big numbers 🥀

 ✨ What this is

 ChatGPT Wrapped 2025 turns estimated chat behavior into:

-Big animated stats
+Big animated statistics

 “Eras” that describe phases of the year